www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/04 - Configure Azure DNS (az-100-04b).md

 1. Select **DNS Zone**, and then click **Create**.

-1. From the to **Create DNS zone** blade, create a new DNS zone with the following settings:
+1. From the **Create DNS zone** blade, create a new DNS zone with the following settings:

     - Subscription: the name of the Azure subscription you are using in this lab